akargl/TweeterApp/release/README.md

 Possible user inputs:

-* Username: Limited to alphanumeric characters
+* Username: Limited to alphanumeric characters.
 * Password: Only the hash is saved.
-* Session token & csrf token: Signature is checked before further use
+* Session token & CSRF token: Signature is checked before further usage-
-* File names of uploads: Renamed to numeric id.
-Extension is only shown in Content-Disposition header.
+* File names of uploads: Renamed to numeric ID.
+Extension is only shown in the `Content-Disposition` header.
-* File uploads: Images get checked with imghdr, other file types won't be shown directly.
+* File uploads: Images get checked with `imghdr`, other file types won't be shown directly.
-* User posts and messages: Only shown as inner content of html elements. &, <, \>, \\, ' and / are escaped beforehand.
+* User posts and messages: Only shown as inner content of html elements. `&, <, \>, \\, '` and `/` are escaped beforehand.
-* Url parameters such as file or user ids are all checked for being numeric only.
+* URL parameters such as file or user ids are all checked for being numeric only.

 > [2 points] Use CSP Headers.
 > * Disable inline scripts (If necessary, allow inline scripts with hashes or nonces).